shopgate-professional-services/pwa-extension-kit/src/connectors/README.md

 - `pathname (string)` - The pathname of page on which component is rendered (as in `window.location.pathname`).
 - `pattern (string)` - The pattern of a route of a page on which component is rendered.
 Handy for some comparison (see example usage).
 - `location (string)` - The location of page on which component is rendered (as pathname but also contains query strings).
+- `params (object[optional])` - Params used to pass route state and silent flage
   - `state (object[optional])` - Route state passed from history action.
 Is NOT the redux state.
 It is metadata only for the routing transition.
     - Values passed to state are defined in route action.
   - `silent (boolean[optional]` - Defaults to `false` If this is set to `true`, redux will not react on the current routing action and not dispatch any further action.
 This should only be used to prevent side effects.

 #### Example usage
 ```jsx